 Our new President has promised to increase the number of manufacturing jobs in America pointing out that we’ve lost 5 million manufacturing jobs since 2000.
 Laying the blame for these losses on foreign outsourcing appeases those whose jobs were outsourced, but it seems to me there may be a larger issue here, one that extremely few politicians want to talk about; of the 5 million jobs lost, just slightly more than 500,000 of them were lost to our trading partners.
 Just over 10%.
-Robots killed the rest.
+If your business has been affected by this, then consider getting legal assistance from a commercial law firm.

 President Trump has chosen his enemy wisely, zeroing in on the same countries much of his voter base perceives as the thieves who stole our jobs.
 Better to threaten trade wars and embargoes on countries that compete for our factories, knowing that he neither has nor wants tools to stop the push for industrial automation.
 His prediction that his policies will produce 25 million new jobs in ten years is generally regarded as worth a try, but not much else.
 Declaring that, “Companies are not going to leave the United States any more without consequences,” struck the right cord with displaced factory workers, but there’s no trade law to resurrect jobs eliminated for all time by robots.
 The automation tsunami that has targeted our factory manufacturing is poised to displace millions more in other industries.